magarittenguyen/magarittenguyen.github.io/_posts/2022-10-30-STT558-fourth-blog-post.md

 .: What variable selection techniques do you prefer and why? :.

 -  again things from ST518 i cannot recall off the top of my head...
--  i would either do forward or backwards selection and look at tewky's ???
+-  i would either do forward or backwards selection and look at Tukey's Method???
 -  if there is significance then i would keep the variable - if not, then i would remove it from the model...
 -  consider things that are too highly correlated and remove those
 -  run in sas using proc reg / prog glm to help out with this...